Author:

 This map is a bit special insofar as it is designed to overlap the medieval town maps to form a waterfront outside the main city wall.
 Beside the city and harbour walls it shows a quayside for bigger ships with a loading crane.

-big wooden stairs are in L4, the crane winch is in S5.
+ID letters should be written on the landward side; big wooden stairs are in L4, the crane winch is in S5.

 Back to index